Sphincter of Oddi Dysfunction

 and your pancreatic juices flow to your small intestine through a common duct that

-is opened and closed by a round valve.
-The valve is a muscle called the sphincter
+is opened and closed by the sphincter of Oddi.

-In rare cases, the sphincter of Oddi goes into spasm.
-It clamps shut and cannot relax.
-Other times it may be narrowed from previous inflammation.
-This is called sphincter
+In one type of SOD, the sphincter of Oddi goes into spasm.
+It clamps shut and can’t

-juices
+relax.
+Other times it may be narrowed from past inflammation.
+Your digestive juices

 back up into your pancreas and into the bile ducts of your liver.
+This causes intense

 Another type of SOD happens when the sphincter of Oddi becomes stiff and narrow.
-This prevents
+This

 The main symptom of SOD is severe stomach pain that comes and goes.
 The symptoms can